thomasfredericks/raspberrypi-power/README.md

 Table of contents:
 1. How to halt (i.e. shutdown) the Raspberry Pi.
 1. How to turn on the Raspberry Pi after halting it.
+1. PowerBoost 1000C UPS: Safely halt Raspberry Pi when power supply is interrupted or disconnected

 ## Halting the Raspberry Pi 3